Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Garmin_Integration.rst

 Garmin Integration
 =========================================================================================================

-JTrack Social supports Garmin wearable integration using the Garmin Health Standard SDK.
-The integration enables collection of physiological and behavioral sensor data directly from supported Garmin smartwatches while maintaining GDPR-compliant study workflows.
-We use a direct Bluetooth connection between JTrack Social and the Garmin device.
+JTrack Social supports compatible Garmin wearables through the **Garmin Health Standard SDK** on Android and iOS.
+The phone communicates directly with the watch over Bluetooth; the Garmin Connect app and a participant-owned Garmin account are not required for the JTrack study workflow.

+The study configuration determines which wearable signals are requested and at which supported sampling interval.
+Availability still depends on the watch model, firmware, SDK support, and the Garmin features licensed for the JTrack deployment.

 The Garmin integration currently supports:

+- pairing and study-specific watch configuration;
+- automatic background synchronization where the operating system permits it;
-- Background synchronization
+- foreground synchronization whenever JTrack Social becomes active;
-- Local device-to-phone synchronization
+- manual watch-to-phone synchronization and server upload;
-- Secure upload to the study server
-- Firmware updates of connected watches
-- Configuration of connected watches
+- local FIT-file processing and downsampling; and
+- device status, firmware, configuration, and diagnostic tools for administrators.

 Wearable Sensors include:

 - Actigraphy
 - BBI
 - Calories
-- enhancedBBI
+- Enhanced BBI
 - Heart Rate
+- PPG (only on supported and licensed devices)
 - Respiration
 - Skin Temperature
 - SpO2